strukturag/libheif/README.md

 # libheif

-libheif is a ISO/IEC 23008-12:2017 HEIF file format decoder (encoder to come).
+libheif is an ISO/IEC 23008-12:2017 HEIF file format decoder (encoder to come).

 HEIF is a new image file format employing HEVC (h.265) image coding for the best compression ratios currently possible.